• 0

 What are raised beds?

-A raised bed or 'raised bed gardening' is where the soil is lifted above ground level and contained within a structure.
-The bed is usually created by building a frame or container that is filled with soil and organic matter, such as compost or leaf mould.
+A raised bed, or 'raised bed gardening,' is where the soil is lifted above ground level and contained within a structure.
+The bed is usually created by building a frame or container filled with soil and organic matter, such as compost or leaf mould.
 Depending on the desired height, the bed is typically raised several inches to a few feet above ground level.

 This could be using a wooden box, stone sides or scaffold boards.
 Raised beds allow planting on top of an existing soil level.
 If you think of a simple rectangle that can be planted into (or other shapes depending on the material you use).